 Who is this course for?

-This pathway is for applicants who do not possess a vocationally-related qualification.
-Attendance in college will be for two days per week, over a
+Attendance in college will be for one or two days per week, over a

 The programme team has worked collaboratively with early years care and education providers for many years.
 As such, extensive research has been conducted throughout the development of this programme through the engagement of early years' employers, head teachers, parents, children, Early Years and Primary School Practitioners and recent and past graduates.